eleda77/eleda77.github.io/docs/vocab_list.md

 **oik** - an uncouth or obnoxious person

 **orgulous** - haughty

+**ostler** - a man employed to look after the horses of people staying at an inn
 ### P  {#header-title-16}
 **palestra** - a public place for training or exercise in wrestling or athletics (in Greek antiquity)